Accelerate your diagnosis with rapid clinical variant prototyping

 - We provide information about your patient’s exact genetic allele in a whole organism context to help you decide what to do next

 - We perform Clinical Variant Phenotyping using precision humanization of model systems to:

 - Identify therapeutic agents for reversing pathogenicity.

-We can help if you ask the following questions:
+We can help you answer the following questions:

-- Are you trying to understand the outcome of a specific genetic mutation?
+- What is the outcome of my patient’s specific genetic mutation?

-- Do you have a patient with an allele that hasn’t been characterized?
+- How can I help a patient with an allele that hasn’t yet been characterized?

-- Do you want to figure out potential treatment options for a patient with a genetically linked disease?
+- Can I determine potential treatment options for my patients with genetically linked diseases?